Iran’s president blames Israel for killing nuclear scientist and vows to respond at the ‘right time’

 Trump — who withdrew the United States from a nuclear pact that Iran struck with world powers five years ago — has ramped up sanctions and other pressures on Tehran since walking away from the deal aimed at reining in Tehran’s nuclear program.
 President-elect Joe Biden has pledged to work more closely with allies on Iran policies and work to rejoin the nuclear agreement.

 “This brutal assassination shows that our enemies are passing through anxious weeks, weeks that they feel their pressure era is coming to an end and the global conditions are changing,” Rouhani said.
-“These weeks are crucial for them to make the best out of the time.”
+“The Iranian nation is smarter and wiser than to fall in the Zionist trap,” he said, adding that Israel aimed “to cause commotion and turmoil.”

 Officials in Israel have not commented.

+Iran's Supreme Leader Ayatollah Ali Khamenei in a series of tweets Saturday warned that there would be “definitive punishment of the perpetrators” while Iran would continue “following the scientific and technological attempts of the martyr in all segments of his activity,” in a possible reference to Fakhrizadeh's nuclear work.

+Formerly a reclusive figure rarely seen in public, Fakhrizadeh has more recently allowed himself to appear on official Iranian websites, including during events held by Iran’s supreme leader.

-The Biden team also did not have an immediate comment.
-U.S. officials had no immediate comment, but Trump retweeted veteran Israeli journalist Yossi Melman, who described the attack as a “major psychological and professional blow for Iran.”
+U.S. officials and the Biden team have yet to comment on the killing.
+On Friday, Trump retweeted veteran Israeli journalist Yossi Melman, who described the attack as a “major psychological and professional blow for Iran.”

+There was no official reaction in Israel to the news, which broke at the beginning of the sabbath shutdown that began at Friday and will continue until sunset on Saturday.
+Israeli officials typically do not respond to accusations pointed their way following attacks in the region.

+Israeli Prime Minister Benjamin Netanyahu has beseeched the international community to take tougher actions against Iran’s nuclear program and Fakhrizadeh specifically, highlighting the scientist’s photograph at a news conference in 2018 and advising the world to “remember his name.”

 The attack — which Iranian news agencies said involved a car bomb and gunmen — recalled the shadowy killings of Iranian nuclear scientists a decade ago and exposed holes in Iran's security and intelligence agencies.